-- Hang up on obscene phone callers quickly and quietly. - Keep fire doors closed at all times. - DO NOT tamper with fire safety equipment in your living unit. - DO NOT block or prop floor or Hall security doors. - When walking or jogging: - a.
+- Hang up on obscene phone callers quickly and quietly. - Keep fire doors closed at all times. - Be mindful of your social media contacts, communications, what can be viewed. - DO NOT tamper with fire safety equipment in your living unit. - DO NOT block or prop floor or Hall security doors. - When walking or jogging outside: - a.
 Always go with someone. - b.
 Stay away from isolated areas. - c.
 Try to stay near street lights. - d.
 Hold your belongings tightly, close to your body. - e.
 A front pocket is safer for a wallet than a back one. - f.
 Dress sensibly.
 Tight pants, clogs, or heels make movement difficult. - If you're being followed: - a.
 Cross the street or change directions. - b.
 Keep looking back so the person knows you can't be surprised. - c.
 Go to a well-lighted area.
 Enter a store, house, residence hall, class room, or libraryanywhere there are people. - d.
 Notice and remember as much as possible about the person so you can give a good description later. - Keep your keys/door card: - a.
 Do not loan keys or hall door card to anyone; their carelessness may lead to your loss. - b.
-Do not leave keys lying around or in unused clothing; duplicates can be made. - When trying to describe a person, try to remember the following facts: - How tall - Type of clothing - Wearing glasses - Hair/Eye color - Approximate age and weight - Personal markings such as tattoo's, or piercings - Vehicle color, make, model or license plate number
+Do not leave keys lying around or in unused clothing; duplicates can be made. - When trying to describe a person, try to remember the following facts: - How tall - Type of clothing - Wearing glasses - Hair/Eye color - Approximate age and weight - Personal markings such as tattoo's, or piercings - Vehicle color, make, model or license plate number - Be aware of your friends especially on nights and weekends when it comes to over-intoxication, depression, overdose or other potentially dangerous behaviors that may require assistance.